CDCgov/prime-reportstream/frontend-react/docs/proposals/0003-uswds-react-components.md

 - Trussworks handles turning the USWDS base library into exposed React components.
 - Extremely actively maintained with an associated [Trussworks Storybook](https://trussworks.github.io/react-uswds/) which would make diffing our extended components very easy.
 - Follows our currently implemented solutions of extending components, so least overhead in terms of code changes.
 - Ideal for stylistic changes to Trussworks React components.
-Can simply use the scoped `.module` syntax to create new dynamic styles.
+Can simply use the scoped `.module` syntax to create new dynamic styles and more specific CSS rules.
 - No need to add styles to our convoluted overrides file `_uswds_overrides.scss` anymore.

 #### Cons
 - Not ideal for complex functional extensions of React components.
 - Can get convoluted quickly since we're essentially wrapping a wrapper.
 - Potentially easy breaking changes as we'd be two levels from USWDS.
-- Still need to manually override USWDS styles on occasion using `!important`.
+- May *potentially* need to use `!important` in our CSS rules to override some USWDS styling.

 Sample `<RSTable/>` component with a `stickyHeader` feature: